Chiropractors are trained to treat you as an entire person, not just the symptoms you come to the office with.

 When you're dizzy, you will often feel lightheaded, weak, or woozy.

-The underlying causes of dizziness usually include upper neck problems, motion sickness, side effects to medications, and poor circulation.
+The underlying causes usually include upper neck problems, motion sickness, side effects to medications, and poor circulation.

 Inner ear infections or injuries can lead to dizziness, similar to vertigo.

-Sometimes dizziness can be severe enough to warrant the help of another specialist, and if that is the case, your chiropractor will refer you to them.
+Sometimes dizziness can be severe enough to warrant the assistance of another specialist, and if that is the case, your chiropractor will refer you to them.

-To manage your vertigo or dizziness, your chiropractor will use manipulation that targets the joints that are not moving correctly.
+To manage your vertigo or dizziness, your chiropractor will use chiropractic manipulations that target the joints that are not moving correctly.

 In your upper neck, faulty moving patterns can create misinformation about body position and movement going from the joints to the brain.